Getting Better Cellular Data Speeds

 If you've ever tuned to an FM radio station and heard two stations simultaneously, that is an analogous example.
 With cellular signals, the noisier it is, the harder it is for your device's voice to be heard.

-Wireless signal noise can originate from other cellular devices, or it could be background noise from microwave ovens, hairdryers, other wireless devices, severe storms, or even radiation from the sun.
+Wireless signal noise can originate from other cellular devices or background noise from other sources.

-Cellular technology is moving at a rapid pace and carriers push to compete against each other and meet customer demand.
+Cellular technology advances rapidly as carriers strive to compete with one another and meet customer demand.

-This means they deploy more advanced technology all of the time with more capable cellular towers, deploying on different frequency bands that they've purchased spectrum on and support for more advanced cellular features that allow them to deliver more capacity.
+This means they constantly deploy more advanced technology, including more capable cellular towers, utilizing different frequency bands for which they've purchased spectrum, and adding support for more advanced cellular features that enable them to deliver increased capacity.

 It's worthwhile to evaluate your cellular gear every year or two to see if it's time to update your equipment.
 It can make a huge improvement.